Satisfactory completion requirements: All disciplines must complete learning

 This course will provide therapists various treatment ideas to improve function for patients with neurological deficits.
 A framework for therapy will be reviewed stressing the importance of neuroplasticity and the research supporting this theory.
 Explicit intervention ideas will be given and organized in a systematic way to focus on analysis of movement, identification of impairments, and provide a variety of ways to incorporate motor learning strategies into functional movements.
 These strategies will include aspects of challenging the patient, facilitating error, increasing intensity, incorporating feedback, and utilizing the environment.
 Common difficulties such as pusher syndrome, cerebellar ataxia, and spatial neglect will also be discussed and specific interventions reviewed.
 Upon completion of this course, therapists will have specific strategies to incorporate evidence-based approaches into a variety of settings the next day in clinic.

 J.J.
-Mowder-Tinney received her Bachelor of Science in psychology from the University of Colorado Boulder and her Master of Science in physical therapy from the University of Miami in Florida.
+Mowder-Tinney received her BS in psychology from the University of Colorado Boulder and her MS in physical therapy from the University of Miami in Florida.
 She completed her doctorate in physical therapy at Nova Southeastern University.
-She has almost 25 years of experience in a multitude of clinical settings, with…
+She has almost 25 years of experience in a multitude of clinical settings, and the majority of her…